Are youth from throughout Manistee County be included?

 There are facilities in Manistee which provide elements of a typical YMCA.
 These include the Paine Pool, exercise/

 health clubs, tennis courts, extensive programming for seniors, and a variety of parks and beaches.
 In the feasibility study,

 community leaders cited the greatest county deficit as the lack of a facility devoted to the care and support of youth.
 From

 the spring 2015 survey of Manistee County teens, mentoring, youth leadership opportunities, safe places for youth to hang

 out and sporting and recreational activities are among the most requested offerings.

 To what extent does Christian orientation influence the programming and events conducted at the project?

-All middle and high school aged youth are welcomed without discrimination.
+All 6th – 12th grade youth are welcomed without discrimination.
 Committed staff and trained

 volunteers demonstrate love and respect for these students in all contexts no matter their beliefs or understanding of